Ion410901/GodLikeFaces/about.md

 # GodlikeFaces

-Geode Mod that adds back the overexaggerated faces concept for Mythic by Robtop.
-Art by @RobtopGemes on twitter!
+Geode mod that adds back the overexaggerated faces concept for Mythic by Robtop.
+Art by @RobtopGames on twitter!<br>
+Developed by AydaGD and hiimjasmine00 / Ported to Geode v5 and iOS by Ion Ion